friknobPRO/SharpHub/README.md

-# SharpHub
+# ✨SharpHub✨
-A lua hub im working on
+A **Roblox** lua hub that will support many games!
+### Games Supported Right Now:
+None :(
+### Games Planed To Be Supported:
+Prison Life
+Tower Of Hell
+Bee Swarm Simulator
+Vehicle Simulator
+And many more! :)